datacenter/cobra/README.md

 The docstrings in the Cobra code base are quite extensive, and we recommend keeping a REPL running while learning the library so that you can query the various modules and classes as you have questions.

 Please file issues [here][issues].
-Finally, you can always mail your questions to the cobra support team acicobra@external.cisco.com.
+Please mail your questions to the cobra support team at cicobra@external.cisco.com.

 ### Contributing ###